To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Trevi Fountain

-You are going to want to book these tickets at least a week before your trip, so I recommend you book before you leave.
-Go early, do the Sistine Chapel first, then hop in line for St. Peter’s (you’re going to wait about 2 hours- regardless of what you do).
-If you want to buy tickets to climb the dome- do so in advance!
-A great way to do this is booking through Viator – they have tons of amazing Vatican tours available!
+You will want to book these tickets at least a week before your trip, so I recommend you book before you leave.
+Go early, do the Sistine Chapel first, then hop in line for St. Peter’s (you’re going to wait about 2 hours—regardless of what you do).
+If you want to buy tickets to climb the dome, do so in advance!
+A great way to do this is booking through Viator—they have tons of amazing Vatican tours available!

-If you have a couple of extra days to fit into your Italy Itinerary, I would round out your trip and make a pit stop in the largest seaport of Italy, and the 6th largest city in this beautiful country.
+If you have a couple of extra days to fit into your Italy Itinerary, I would round out your trip and make a pit stop in Genoa, the largest seaport of Italy and the sixth-largest city in this beautiful country.
 Genoa is a unique little coastal town and worth a stop if you have the extra time to spend and are looking for another place to visit.

 See Piazza di Ferrari